Thin Lizzy tour 1970

 Thanks to John H Warburg

-691202 New Flamingo Dublin, Ireland Orphanage gig with Skid Row as special guest
+691202 New Flamingo Dublin, Ireland With Skid Row as special guest

 Jon Hojes memorial dance

-700204 Liberty Hall Dublin, Ireland Orphanage gig with Skid Row, Blues House, Leo O´Kelly, Tara Telephone, Jazz Therapy
+700204 Liberty Hall Dublin, Ireland With Skid Row, Blues House, Leo OŽKelly, Tara Telephone, Jazz Therapy

 N.O.A.H Concert